I’ve started to learn chess.

 So, if you want to play a decent chess game, you must study openings.
 Simple as that.

-And in the middle game, lots of pieces are still left on the board.
-And lots of pieces on the board mean—complexity.
+And in the middle game, many pieces are still left on the board.
+And lots of pieces on the board mean — complexity.

 Is there a way to invoke magic?
 Well, having played thousands and thousands of chess games will help.
 Being a bonafide genius doesn’t hurt, either.
 If you haven’t had time to play that many games and weren’t blessed with mental superpowers at birth, a solid understanding of chess principles will go a long way.